nutcracker22/nutcracker22/README.md

 ### Hi there 👋 I'm Steffen

-Last year I moved to the UK and in January 2022 I started studying 'Information Technology' at the University of Aberdeen.
+I am currently living in the UK and recently started to work as a software developer.

 [![nutcrackers's GitHub stats](https://github-readme-stats.vercel.app/api?username=nutcracker22&show_icons=true&include_all_commits=true&theme=tokyonight)](https://github.com/nutcracker22)

-- 🔭 I’m currently working on web development, since this is part of the courses I am taking.
-When I am not working on my studies, I often code webscraper, using Selenium for browser automation and BeautifulSoup to retrieve data from the websites.
+- 🔭 I’m currently working on web development.
-- 🌱 I’m currently learning Django, Flask, SQLite, Postgresql, Selenium Webdriver, and a couple more.
-Next on my list is either C++ or C#.
+- I used to code webscrapers, using Selenium for browser automation and BeautifulSoup to retrieve data from the websites, for example for [Open Data Scotland](https://opendata.scot/) (and on [GitHub](https://github.com/OpenDataScotland)).
 - ![Antu_distributor-logo-manjaro24](https://user-images.githubusercontent.com/99359980/155731911-55ac3ffe-a071-4352-9e15-bec75d309ccf.png)
 I like the following operating systems: Manjaro, Linux Mint (since that has been the first Linux distro I ever used), and Pop!_OS
 - ![web_hi_res_512_small](https://user-images.githubusercontent.com/99359980/155731173-fcc931ce-907b-43d2-befb-1edd364f0d99.png)
-I am closely following the development of Android Boot Manager, an app that helps you install and multi-boot different operating systems on your mobile phone, and was one of the first testers (see https://github.com/Android-Boot-Manager/App)
+I closely follow the development of Android Boot Manager, an app that helps you install and multi-boot different operating systems on your mobile phone, and I was one of the first testers (see https://github.com/Android-Boot-Manager/App)

 <!--
 ## so far I'm using these languages